core-wg/coral/draft-ietf-core-coral.md

 <!-- possibly shove around to make use of CURIEs introduced at some point -->
 (this document defines the `carries-information-about` relation type leading to the `http://www.iana.org/assignments/relation/carries-information-about` predicate being usable here), and subsets of the data can be taken and expressed.

-Literals with properties behave similar to blank nodes (where their properties resemble statements from a blank node) -- so similar that they are serialized precisely like that.
-The difference is that properties are part of the literal's identity.
-The structured model does not add structure to properties.

 Forms are not special in the information model, but are merely statements around a blank node.
 They can be special in serialization formats (which have more efficient notations for them),